tongshengng/n8n-slack-socket-mode/DOCKER_README.md

 ## Using the Custom Node

 The custom Slack Socket Trigger node will be available in n8n's node palette once you login.
+The node supports:

+- **Message events** with optional bot message filtering and regex pattern matching
+- **App mention events** when your bot is mentioned
+- **Reaction added events** when emojis are added to messages
+- **Channel-specific filtering** for all event types

 ## Troubleshooting